Callum Davidson

 Davidson played as a left-back for St Johnstone, Blackburn Rovers, Leicester City and Preston North End between 1994 and 2014.
 At international level, Davidson represented Scotland on 19 occasions between 1998 and 2009.
 Since retiring as a player, Davidson has become a football coach, and was given his first full-time role in management with St Johnstone in June 2020.
+He won both domestic cup competitions in his first season as St Johnstone manager, a position he left in April 2023.